Secrets of China's economic future revealed; International Bag City

 Chinese leaders need manufacturers to move up the value chain to avoid the so-called "middle income trap" where wealth creation stagnates as market share is lost to lower cost competitors overseas and the attainment of high-income country status stays hopelessly out of reach.

-The Communist Party fears the popular discontent that that could stoke, even though jobs are likely to be lost as China ditches its labour-intensive export model.
+The Communist Party fears the popular discontent that that could stoke, even though jobs are likely to be lost as China ditches its labor-intensive export model.

 "Right now, we take overseas orders and earn processing fees, but we cannot survive just on processing fees.
 This model is dead," said Cao Liang, head of Pinghu municipal government's news department and the vice chief of propaganda for the local Communist Party branch.